SpyicyDev/run.nvim/README.md

 - 📁 Project-specific configuration via `run.nvim.lua`
 - 🎯 Default command selection for quick access
 - 🔍 Interactive command selection menu
+- 📝 Automatic reloading of project configuration on directory change
+- 📣 Visual feedback in the terminal for each command execution

 ## Requirements